OfficeDev/office-scripts-docs/docs/resources/samples/get-table-data.md

 ## Sample code: Return table data as JSON

-Add the following script to try the sample yourself!
+Add the following script to the sample workbook and try the sample yourself!

 > [!NOTE]
 > You can change the `interface TableData` structure to match your table columns.
 Note that for column names with spaces, be sure to place your key in quotation marks, such as with `"Event ID"` in the sample.
 For more information about working with JSON, read [Use JSON to pass data to and from Office Scripts](../../develop/use-json.md).